sunel/eav/README.md

 The `whereNotNullAttribute` method verifies that the attribute's value is not `NULL`

-**whereDateAttribute/ orWhereDateAttribute / whereDayAttribute / whereMonthAttribute / whereYearAttribute / whereTimeAttribute / orWhereTimeAttribute**
+**whereDateAttribute / orWhereDateAttribute / whereDayAttribute / whereMonthAttribute / whereYearAttribute / whereTimeAttribute / orWhereTimeAttribute**

 The `whereDateAttribute` method may be used to compare a attribute's value against a date